tonarino/innernet/README.md

 ### Server Creation

-Every `innernet` network needs a coordination server to manage peers and provide endpoint information so peers can contact each other.
+Every `innernet` network needs a coordination server to manage peers and provide endpoint information so peers can directly connect to each other.
 Create a new one with

 ```sh
 sudo innernet-server new